 Almost a quarter-century on, Andrew brings his own unique blend of digital and analog design experience and skill to every project; achieving financial success and clients on four continents.
 More importantly though, he is motivated by a love of online and offline design, the processes involved in making it happen, the tactile nature of printed work, the convenience and experience of end users, and the appreciation from his clients.

 Andrew has over 50,000 followers on Instagram (they chose him as a suggested user twice), has had his work featured by the National Heritage Lottery Fund and according to this newspaper report, has sold a photo of a broken down beach hut for £50,000.
-He is also a wordsmith and writes about technology as well as his thoughts on being an independent designer.
+He is also a wordsmith and writes about technology as well as his thoughts on being a designer.
 Finally, but no means least, in his spare time, Andrew can be found setting lead or wood type and inking up his printing press in the corner of the design studio, with the imprints of his father's craft at the forefront of his mind.